You’d call it lost but that’s such an ugly word. Lost. What you are, where you are.

 You’ve never heard him sounding uncertain.

 He probably talked about it on his deathbed.
 You wouldn’t know.
-When you were around, he hid in his stroke-induced cave.
-You wanted last words with him.
-You got none.
-Your mother the wife received them.
-She never said so you never asked what they were.
-You were reasonably sure they weren’t spoken in anger.
+When you were around, he hid in his stroke–induced cave.
+Your mother the wife received his last words.
+You are reasonably sure they weren’t spoken in anger.
 For once.

 “We were married.”